Dr-Tensor/hello-world/README.md

 # hello-world
 Just another repository!

-I you'r reading this it's probabily because you have even more to then me, and that's saying some thing!
+If you're reading this it's probabily because you have even less of a life to then me, and that's saying some thing!